US inflation leaps 7% in 2021, most since 1982

-Prices paid by U.S. consumers jumped 7% in December from a year earlier, the highest inflation rate since 1982 and the latest evidence that rising costs for food, rent and other necessities are heightening the financial pressures on America's households.
+Consumer prices in the United States jumped in December at the fastest year-over-year pace in nearly four decades, official data showed Wednesday.

+The annual inflation surged 7% in December, the Labor Department reported, raising costs for consumers, offsetting recent wage gains and heightening pressure on President Joe Biden and the Federal Reserve (Fed) to address what is increasingly Americans’ central economic concern.

-Inflation has spiked during the recovery from the pandemic recession as Americans have ramped up spending on goods such as cars, furniture and appliances.
+Prices have spiked during the recovery from the pandemic recession as Americans have ramped up spending on goods such as cars, furniture and appliances.
 Those increased purchases have clogged ports and warehouses and exacerbated supply shortages of semiconductors and other parts.
-Gas prices have also surged, in part because Americans have driven more in recent months after having cut back on travel and commuting earlier in the pandemic.
+Gas prices, while declining a bit from November to December, have surged in the past year, in part because Americans have driven more in recent months after having cut back on travel and commuting earlier in the pandemic.

+The Labor Department reported Wednesday that excluding volatile food and gas prices, so-called core prices surged 0.6% from November to December, slightly more than the 0.5% increase from October to November.
+Measured year over year, core prices jumped 5.5% in December, the fastest such increase since 1991.

 Rising prices have wiped out the healthy pay increases that many Americans have been receiving, making it harder for households, especially lower-income families, to afford basic expenses.
-Poll showed that inflation has started displacing even the coronavirus as a public concern, making clear the political threat it poses to President Joe Biden and congressional Democrats.
+Polls show that inflation has started displacing even the coronavirus as a public concern, making clear the political threat it poses to President Joe Biden and congressional Democrats.

+A significant portion of consumer inflation is still being driven by pandemic-driven mismatches between demand and supply.
+Used car costs rose 3.5% from November to December and have soared more than 37% compared with a year ago.
+With new car production restrained by shortages of semiconductors, consumers have snapped up used cars, forcing up their costs.

-On Tuesday, Chair Jerome Powell told Congress that the Federal Reserve was prepared to accelerate the interest rate hikes it plans to begin this year if it deems it necessary to curb high inflation.
+On Tuesday, Chair Jerome Powell told Congress that the Fed is prepared to accelerate the interest rate hikes it plans to begin this year if it deems it necessary to curb high inflation.
 Fed officials have estimated that they will raise their benchmark short-term rate, now pegged near zero, three times this year.
 Many economists envision as many as four Fed rate hikes in 2022.

 Those rate increases would likely increase borrowing costs for home and auto purchases as well as for business loans, potentially slowing the economy.
 The rate hikes also mark a sharp reversal in policy by Fed policymakers, who as recently as September had been split over whether to raise rates even once this year.
 The Fed is also rapidly ending its monthly bond purchases, which were intended to lower longer-term interest rates to encourage borrowing and spending.